colin-rhodes/docker-matlab-mcr/README.md

-#### Matlab MCR
+Matlab MCR
-downloads and installs the Matlab Compiler Runtime and dependencies on Ubuntu version R2013a
 ===========
+downloads and installs the Matlab Compiler Runtime and dependencies on Ubuntu installs version R2013a